-Help us complete the first citizen science snail survey focusing on the urban areas of Southern California by finding snails and slugs, taking photos of them, and uploading them to the SLIME iNaturalist page.
+Help us complete the first community science snail survey focusing on the urban areas of Southern California by finding snails and slugs, taking photos of them, and uploading them to the SLIME iNaturalist page.

 Module - SLIME

 From a walk around your block, backyard garden, local library or school, to a hike in a local park, look for snails and slugs in damp areas under bushes, among wood pieces in wood piles, between and under rocks or bricks, on tree bark, on plants, among leaves, and along wet sidewalks.

 Place one snail/slug in a small container (like a yogurt cup or small butter tub) along with a piece of damp paper towel.
 Poke holes in the container to give the snail or slug some fresh air.
 One animal per container is best.

 Make a label for the container with the date, location where you found the animal (be as specific as you can be), and your name and stick it onto the container.